 Jessica, via Facebook

 Our family had an amazing time!
 The Holy Family Fest was a wonderful opportunity to grow in faith, build community with other Catholic families, and have fun.
 We are so grateful that a place like this exists and for the apostolate that makes it all possible!

 I absolutely love AFC!
 My family goes to Catholic Familyland every year, and it's like a home away from home.
 I honestly think it's the best place in the whole world.
 I don't know where I would be in my Faith without AFC.

 We love coming here to rekindle our Catholic Faith.
 It is a great place for families with children.
 The teenage programs are great.
 They have been a catalyst for our kids at that age.

 Amanda, via Facebook

 Our family of eight has been spending a week at Catholic Familyland every summer for the past five summers.
-We pray, swim, ride ponies and horses, go to Mass, dance, go to confession, make s’mores, pray the rosary, make friends, go to adoration, ride water slides, and listen to inspirational speakers all in one week!
+We pray, swim, go to Mass, dance, go to confession, make s'mores, pray the rosary, make friends, go to adoration, and listen to inspirational speakers all in one week!
 The teen program is twice a day and is dynamic.
 We all have a ton of fun while being filled up spiritually at the same time.
 They truly understand families.